AppLovin Corporation Class A Common Stock

 Trade & Export Controls:

-• Export Restrictions: Subject to U.S. export controls (Export Administration Regulations) and economic sanctions laws (OFAC), which may require export authorizations and prohibit services to embargoed jurisdictions or sanctioned parties.
+- Export Restrictions: Subject to U.S. export controls (Export Administration Regulations) and economic sanctions laws (OFAC), prohibiting transactions with sanctioned parties or in embargoed jurisdictions.

-• Sanctions Compliance: Implements IP address blocking and sanctioned person screening, but cannot assure prevention of all violations.
+- Sanctions Compliance: Implements IP address blocking and sanctioned person screening to prevent violations.

 Tax Strategy & Considerations